houdini-project/houdini/README.md

 Overview
 --------

-Houdini was designed to make common numerical simulation tasks fast and easy.

-Houdini focuses on automating as much as possible and adhering to the [DRY principle](http://c2.com/cgi/wiki?DontRepeatYourself).

-The Houdini framework consists of two types of objects: applications (apps) and modules (mods).
-An app represents a numerical simulation program, built with a set of mods.
-Each mod performs an specific task such as: generate a mesh, evaluate the variables, implement a numerical method or graph results.
+Houdini is designed to make common numerical simulation tasks fast and easy and to promote collaboration among researchers.
+The framework consists of two types of objects: applications (apps) and modules (mods).
+An app represents a numerical simulation program and is built by a set of mods.
+Each mod is a highly configurable piece that performs an specific task such as: generate a mesh, evaluate the variables, implement a numerical method or graph results.

-The content of each app is writen in [JSON](http://www.json.org/) and specifies which mods are used and how they are configured.
-[JSON](http://www.json.org/) is a light weight data format for information storage and exchange.
-Please, don't be scared if you have no experience with this format, [JSON](http://www.json.org/) is really easy to understand and learn.
+In each app the user specifies which mods to use and how to configure them.
+Apps are writen in [JSON](http://www.json.org/), a light weight data format for information storage and exchange.
+Don't be scared if you have no experience with this format, [JSON](http://www.json.org/) is easy for humans to read and write.

-Mods are the heart of Houdini and can be writen in any scientific programming language (C, Fortran, Python, R, Octave...).
+Mods are the heart of Houdini and can be writen in any scientific programming language (C, Fortran, Python, R, Octave...) spiced with a simple template system.
 This structure is intended to enable collaboration between researchers with different backgrounds and average programming skills.
-The framework comes with a set of mods covering the basic tasks on numerical simulation but if you need to extend a module or create a new one, the framework is designed to make this easy.
+The framework comes with a set of mods ready-to-use covering the basic tasks on numerical simulation.
+If you need to extend a mod or create a new one, the framework is designed to make this job easy.
+Read the contributing tutorial if you are interested in mod developing and do not forget to share your improvements with the community, we will all thank you!

-Here is an informal overview of how to write an application in the Houdini framework.

-...

 Installation guide